masjadaan/TechSecurityArticles/Linux/vimHacks/BackdoorViaVim/Backdoor_via_vim.md

 # Backdoor Via Vim
 * * *

 The VIM editor needs no introduction; it is a well-known and widely used command-line text editor that comes pre-installed on most Unix and Linux operating systems.
-In many Linux setups, user-specific VIM configuration settings are stored in the user's home directory within the `~/.vimrc` file.
+In many Linux setups, user-specific VIM configuration settings are stored in the user's home directory within the `.vimrc` file.
 This file, which is automatically loaded when Vim starts, accepts VIM-specific scripting commands that are usually used to enable users to tailor their editing environment to their preferences.

 This interesting setup presents an opportunity for attackers.
 By manipulating the `.vimrc` file, one can execute unintended actions during a user's VIM session without the user's knowledge or permission, especially if VIM operates within an unrestricted environment.